 Bluefingers waited at her side--though, oddly, he wasn’t scribbling on his pad.
 He was watching her silently, expression unreadable.

 Siri almost smiled to herself.
-Gone were the days when she’d had to lie on the uncomfortable floor, awkwardly trying to kneel before the king while her back complained.
+Gone were the days when she’d had to lie on the uncomfortable floor, awkwardly trying to kneel while her back complained.
 Gone were the days when she had to fall asleep on the marble, her discarded dress her only comfort.
 Ever since she’d grown daring enough to climb into the bed the previous week, she’d slept comfortable and warm each night.
 And not once had she been touched by the God King.

 It was actually turning out to be quite a good arrangement.
 The priests--apparently satisfied that she was doing her wifely duty--now left her alone.
 She didn’t have to be naked in front of anyone, and she was slowly beginning to learn how things worked in the palace.
-She’d even gone to a few more sessions of the court, though she hadn’t interacted with the Returned very much, and she was growing accustomed to ordering entertainment when she needed something to do.
+She was growing accustomed to ordering entertainment when she needed something to do.
+She’d even gone to a few more sessions of the court, though she hadn’t interacted with the Returned very much.

 “Vessel,” Bluefingers said quietly.